erroronline1/caro/readme.md

 > O.Plat_5 The web application MAY offer the option of displaying messages and notifications the user, including those containing sensitive content.
 This MUST be deactivated by default.

-* This is not applicable.
-Notifications contain only numbers.
+* Notifications contain only numbers.
 Notifications have to be actively permitted by the user within the browser.

 > O.Plat_6 The web application MUST restrict the reloading of content to sources that are under the manufacturer's control or have been authorized by the manufacturer.